Ruzayevka: Infrastructure

 The club was and still is a favorite place of citizens.
 Before you could watch a movie, there worked a national University with five faculties of the pedagogical and legal knowledge, culture, health.
 The library of the club consisted of 2500 readers.
 Famous for the drama club, from which came famous all over the country folk artists. there was very popular club brass band and orchestra of folk instruments.
 There were organized: choir of Russian song, dance clubs, art workshop and many clubs.
-From the first days of its existence the Club has become a symbol of the city.
+From the first days of its existence the club has become a symbol of the city.

 We are proud of the people who are famous not only in our city and Republic, but beyond our city too.
 It is the artist of the Russian Federation and the Republic of Mordovia, laureate of the State prize of Republic of Mordovia, Honorary Citizen of Ruzaevka Alexandra Nikolaevna Kulikova; the artist of the Republic of Mordovia, laureate of the State prize of Republic of Mordovia, Honorary Citizen of Ruzaevka Lyubov Denisova; The honoured artist of the Republic of Mordovia Vladimir Ivanovich Sidorin, Honored worker of culture of Mordovia Anatoliy Batenkov.

 In the 1970s there worked not less talented people.
 Their first creative steps did honored workers of culture of Mordovia Galina Stepanovna Sukhanova, Alexander Ryabov and Anatoliy Beniaminovich Markaryan.

 Education

-There are nine secondary schools, five children's schools of arts, an orphanage, five vocational schools, and Ruzayevsky Institute of Mechanical Engineering of Mordovian State University in Ruzayevka.
+There are nine secondary schools, five children's schools of arts, an orphanage, five vocational schools, and Ruzaevsky Institute of Mechanical Engineering of Mordovian State University in Ruzaevka.

 Health care

-There are several hospitals in Ruzayevka, including Ruzayevsky Central Regional Hospital and Ruzayevka's Railway Central Hospital.
+There are several hospitals in Ruzaevka, including Ruzaevsky Central Regional Hospital and Ruzaevka's Railway Central Hospital.